Luke Raley Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10.2 strikeouts per nine innings compiled by the White Sox pitching staff leads MLB.
+- The pitching staff for the White Sox has a collective 10.5 K/9, the first-best in MLB.

-- The White Sox have a 5.44 team ERA that ranks 27th among all league pitching staffs.
+- The White Sox have the 28th-ranked team ERA among all league pitching staffs (5.48).

-- White Sox pitchers combine to allow 25 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).
+- White Sox pitchers combine to allow 29 total home runs at a clip of 1.4 per game (to rank 22nd in the league).

-- The White Sox are sending Kopech (0-2) out for his fourth start of the season.
-He is 0-2 with a 6.32 ERA and 14 strikeouts through 15 2/3 innings pitched.
+- Giolito makes the start for the White Sox, his fifth of the season.
+He is 1-1 with a 4.29 ERA and 23 strikeouts in 21 2/3 innings pitched.

-- In his most recent appearance on Saturday against the Baltimore Orioles, the right-hander went five innings, giving up three earned runs while surrendering six hits.
+- In his most recent outing on Tuesday against the Philadelphia Phillies, the righty tossed six scoreless innings without surrendering a hit.

-- In three games this season, the 26-year-old has a 6.32 ERA and 8 strikeouts per nine innings, while giving up a batting average of .267 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.